danReynolds/Personal-Site/_posts/2019-08-08-Building-Javascript-Libraries.md

 }
 ```

-Some of these properties are inherited from base JavaScript objects like `isPrototypeOf` or `toString`, but if we look at some of React's own properties like `isMounted` or `replaceState`, we'll notice that React made the decision to restrict access to those APIs by setting them to `enumerable: false` and we can see that's exactly what they did in [the source](https://github.com/facebook/react/blob/18d2e0c03e4496a824fdb7f89ea2a3d60c30d49a/packages/react/src/ReactBaseClasses.js#L118).
+Some of these properties are inherited from base JavaScript objects like `isPrototypeOf` or `toString`, but if we look at some of React's own properties like `isMounted` or `replaceState`, we'll notice that React made the decision to restrict access to those APIs by setting them to `enumerable: false` which you can see here in [the source](https://github.com/facebook/react/blob/18d2e0c03e4496a824fdb7f89ea2a3d60c30d49a/packages/react/src/ReactBaseClasses.js#L118).

 In this case, React did this because those APIs have since been deprecated.